 Unfortunately, Surfshark VPN was unable to unblock BBC iPlayer neither with the London nor with the Manchester server.

 What about downloading the show via BBC iPlayer Downloads app?
 We installed the latest version to find out.
 After adding the show from the website to the app, we were left to wait for the progress bar to show the first 1%.

 While we agree that patience is a virtue, waiting for over an hour for the Les Miserables download to start left us miserable instead.
 Have we tried turning it off and on again?
 No. And yes, the BBC iPlayer Download app downloaded our show successfully afterward.

 Hulu (or HappyOn.jp in Japan) is another popular streaming platform, and it works with Surfshark.
 This is not something that can be pulled off easily, but Surfshark manages, and we hope it will stay so for the foreseeable future.
 Streaming was smooth, without any stuttering or connection drops.

 Popular among Fire TV Stick users, Amazon Prime is available only in the US at the moment.
 Surfshark is one of those few VPNs that handle the task of unblocking this streaming service.

-What is more, Surfshark also has an app for Fire TV Stick, saving you the hassle of manually configuring the VPN.
-This makes Surfshark one of the best options among those still capable of unblocking Amazon Prime library.
+What is more, Surfshark also has an app for Fire TV and Fire Stick, saving you the hassle of manually configuring the VPN.
+This makes Surfshark one of the best options among those still capable of unblocking the Amazon Prime library.